htran017/Hanh_Portfolio/README.md

 # [Project 4: Logistic Regression Diabetes Classification using R](https://github.com/htran017/Hanh_Portfolio/blob/ddf650f92c629e8181f0516f4c6f81812f5819f4/DSC530_TermProject_HTran.ipynb)
--The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset
+- The objective of the dataset is to diagnostically predict whether or not a patient has diabetes, based on certain diagnostic measurements included in the dataset
 ![](images/CDF.jpg)